-Paper Presentation: Understanding Sensory Processing in Adults Seeking Voice Therapy: A Strengths-Based Perspective
+Paper Presentation: Characterizing Interoceptive and Exteroceptive Sensory Processing in Adults with Voice Disorders: Preliminary Findings

 Panel: Embracing Professional Vulnerability: A Panel Discussion